Erasmus Programme: Overview

+Other activities include "Jean Monnet" actions, which support teaching, learning, research and debates on European integration matters, e.g. on the EU's future challenges and opportunities.

+Full information on the current profile and the activities for which funding within the programme is available can be found in the Erasmus+ Programme Guide.

+Launched in 1987, the Erasmus programme was originally established to promote closer cooperation between universities and higher education institutions across Europe.
+Over time, the programme has expanded and is now referred to as Erasmus+, or Erasmus Plus, combining the EU's different schemes for transnational cooperation and mobility in education, training, youth and sport in Europe and beyond.
+The Erasmus+ programme concluded its first funding cycle from 2014 to 2020 and is now in its second cycle, spanning from 2021 to 2027.
+Noted for its participation among staff, students, young people, and learners across age groups, as of 2021, the programme had engaged over 13 million participants.
+Its name refers to Erasmus of Rotterdam, a leading scholar and inspiring lecturer during the Renaissance period who travelled extensively in Europe to teach and study at a number of universities.
+At the same time, the word "Erasmus" is also an acronym for "European Community Action Scheme for the Mobility of University Students".

 In 1989, the Erasmus Bureau invited 32 former Erasmus students for an evaluation meeting in Ghent, Belgium.
 The lack of peer-to-peer support was singled out as a major issue, but it was also a driving force behind the creation of the Erasmus Student Network.
-The organization supports students from Erasmus programme and other bilateral agreement and cooperates with national agencies in order to help international students.
+The organization supports students from the Erasmus programme and other bilateral agreements and cooperates with national agencies in order to help international students.
 As of 23 July 2020, the Erasmus Student Network consists of 534 local associations ("sections") in 42 countries and has more than 15,000 volunteers across Europe.

-As of 2014, 27 years after its creation, the programme has promoted the mobility of more than 3.3 million students within the European community.
+As of 2014, 27 years after its creation, the programme had promoted the mobility of more than 3.3 million students within the European community.
 More than 5,000 higher education institutions from 38 countries are participating in the project.

-The Erasmus Programme, together with a number of other independent programmes, was incorporated into the Socrates programme established by the European Commission in 1994.
+The Erasmus Programme, along with several other independent programmes, was incorporated into the Socrates programme established by the European Commission in 1994.
 The Socrates programme ended on 31 December 1999 and was replaced with the Socrates II programme on 24 January 2000, which in turn was replaced by the Lifelong Learning Programme 2007–2013 on 1 January 2007.

-History
+Beside the more popular student mobility (SMS), the Erasmus+ programme promotes the teacher mobility (STA), by which university teachers can spend a short period, for a minimum of 2 teaching days and a maximum of 2 months, teaching at least 8 hours in a foreign partner university.
+The average and suggested stay is of 5 teaching days.